-With increased capacity, and with your support, the Campaign will launch the careers of the next generation of government and nonprofit professionals who serve the local and global public good not just with passion and purpose but with intellectual acumen and analytical expertise.
+- With increased capacity to support our students and make a graduate education more accessible, the Campaign will launch the careers of the next generation of government and nonprofit professionals who serve the local and global public good not just with passion and purpose but with intellectual acumen and analytical expertise.

 Together, let’s strengthen the future of public service leadership.

 - Bill Clapp, Seattle International Foundation, Global Washington